osi-oswald/react-unify/README.md

 # react-elevate

 Elevate state and props to form a unified viewmodel for a stateless component render function.
-Update/Read the elevated state synchronously (no need to call `this.setState()` manually).
+Update/Read the elevated state synchronously (no need to use `this.setState()` anymore).

 ## Example